DebianDog/doglinux/index.md

 #### [*Our thanks to Daniel Baumann!
 DebianDog wouldn't exist without his work.*](https://lists.debian.org/debian-live/2015/11/msg00024.html "An abrupt End to Debian Live"){:target="_blank"}
 The DebianDog team also like to give thanks to Smokey and KazzaMozz for hosting DebianDog project, to Debian team for keeping Debian such flexible system, to the murga-linux Puppy forum for the opportunity to work on a project different from puppy linux.
 And to our Puppy forum members working on DebianDog development: Toni (saintless), Fred (fredx181), Terry (sunburnt), William (mcewanw), Sergey (sklimkin), and for the valuable advices to: jbv, sfs, catsezmoo, big_bass, emil, dancytron, anikin from our forum and dzz from www.debianuserforums.org.
 And to Sickgut for his original idea that made possible DebianDog to exist.
+Also big thanks ! to the Porteus developers, specially: brokenman and phantom.
 <br>

 ## News:

  - 11 Jan 2019, [DevuanDog](https://github.com/DebianDog/DevuanDog/blob/master/README.md){:target="_blank"} based on Devuan 'beowulf', alpha version, for testing [Forum thread](http://murga-linux.com/puppy/viewtopic.php?t=115124){:target="_blank"}